watson-developer-cloud/assistant-with-discovery/README.md

 2. In the **User Defined** section, add a variable with the name **WORKSPACE_ID**.
 For the value, paste in the Workspace ID you [copied earlier](#workspaceID).
 Select **SAVE**.

   ![](readme_images/env_var_text.png)

+3. Then add the following four Discovery environment variables to this section:
+  - **DISCOVERY_PASSWORD**: Use your Discovery service credentials
+  - **DISCOVERY_USERNAME**: Use your Discovery service credentials
+  - **DISCOVERY_COLLECTION_ID**: Find your collection ID in the Discovery collection you created
+  - **DISCOVERY_ENVIRONMENT_ID**: Find your environment ID in the Discovery collection you created

 3. Restart your application.